EMPTYVOID-DEV/GStore/README.md

 4. Run:
    `sudo docker-compose -f docker-compose.prod.yml up`
    Traefik will automatically handle Let's Encrypt SSL certificates for your domains

+#### Note

+Docker compose will build and run the central app , the api , postgres and traefik.
+For apps each can be run on it own.

 # V2 Features